MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR 2022/2023

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that DB Food Group has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our businesses or supply chains.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that The DB Foods Group has taken, and is continuing to take, to ensure that modern slavery or human trafficking is not taking place within our businesses or supply chains.

 DB Food Group primarily sells UK and Irish based product, and imports product from EU area, plus a smaller element from traders throughout the world.
-The following companies are within the DB Food Group:
+The following companies are within The DB Foods Group:

 - DB Foods Limited